cmsparks/agents/examples/mcp-client/README.md

 # Mcp Client demo using Agents

-A minimal example showing an `McpAgent` as an MCP Client/Host running in Wrangler.
+A minimal example showing an `Agent` as an MCP Client.

 ## Instructions